arklese1zure/medMACROS/README.md

 Small section for jotting down notes, to-do lists, et cetera.
 ### Phonebook
 Useful when you need to keep track of a lot of phone extensions.

+##Planned functionality
+###Browseable medical record
+The user can keep a database of medical notes in order to work with them later or submit them to a more suitable location when it becomes available.
+Useful when the medical record system goes offline, etc.